NijiDigital/cordova-plugin-firebase/README.md

 `cordova plugin add cordova-plugin-firebase@0.1.25 --save --variable NOTIFICATION_ICON_NAME=my_beautiful_icon_name`

+For the background color of the notification icon, the default is #FF00FFFF.
+You can modify the color by passing it through variable at plugin installation :

+`cordova plugin add cordova-plugin-firebase@0.1.25 --save --variable NOTIFICATION_ICON_NAME=my_beautiful_icon_name NOTIFICATION_ICON_COLOR=#000000`

 To set a big icon and small icon for notifications, define them through drawable nodes.
 Create the required styles.xml files and add the icons to the
 `<projectroot>/res/native/android/res/<drawable-DPI>` folders.